DavisPL-Teaching/119/lecture6/README.md

   HW make-up option: HW1 due today 11:59pm, HW2 due Monday 11:59pm.

 - I will hold OH either on
-  + Monday at 415pm
+  + Monday at 415pm - on Zoom
-  + Tuesday at 445pm
+  + Tuesday at 445pm - in person
     (or both)
-  If you plan to attend, please let me know if you can NOT attend one of these two times!
+  If you plan to attend, please let me know if you plan to attend one of these two times!

 Plan: